 It is time to end unexcused absences for all children—especially for our youngest learners.
-Intervene early with family supports and services once an elementary school aged child has missed five days total of school.
+Intervene early, immediately with family supports and services once an elementary school aged child has missed five days of school—cumulative, not consecutive days.
 Use age-appropriate lessons at every grade level to teach students to reduce stress, successfully manage challenges, cope with complicated relationships, and deal with grief.
 Let’s ensure every child learns in a humane facility.
+It’s time to establish a state-of-the-art regional career and technical education high school.
 And above all, fund the Kirwan Plan, including with the sale of real estate assets from municipal portfolios, if need be.

 I became a foster mother at age 29 to a fifteen-year old girl for a year and half.
 In raising her, I learned about the dire need for big ideas in education policy – ideas around alternative education, accessible education for at-risk youth, and early hands-on learning experiences.

 And when she became a mother several years later, the lack of affordable, quality early childhood education from infancy to pre-K4 stood out as an enormous roadblock to the progress of women and families.

 Today, the COVID-19 crisis has placed in sharp relief the burden on working moms and the continued inadequacy of already strained and unequal resources for early childhood education.

 We need to understand to what extent virtual learning is growing a lost generation and compounding Baltimore’s already severe problem of chronic absenteeism—especially for our youngest learners.
 We need a specific and well-resourced plan to bring these students and their families back to our school houses.